 The asset's or liability's fair value measurement within the fair value hierarchy is based on the lowest level of any input significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
-There have been no changes in the methodologies used on June 30, 2023.
+There have been no changes in the methodologies used at June 30, 2024 and 2023.
 The investments held by the Auxiliary in the CUNY investment pool are classified as level 2 in the fair value hierarchy.
 The certificate of deposit is classified as level 1.